Skip to content

 Terminal window

-kosh search github pluto
+kosh search github alice

 Equivalent to fuzzy-matching both fields independently.